-If you haven’t heard that the government is giving away free cell phones in Wisconsin.
+If you haven’t heard that a government supported program call LifeLine is giving away free cell phones and service in Wisconsin.
 Today you will see how to qualify for a free cell phone.
 The qualifications you need to be eligible for a new and free wireless phone in 2017.
 The service called lifeline.
 Lifeline is a government supported program that offers a cell phone and service to low income families.
 The program is available in Wisconsin.

 Wisconsin cities, townships and communities ( Appleton, Eau Claire, Green Bay, Janesville, Kenosha, La Crosse, Madison, Milwaukee, Oshkosh, Racine, Waukesha, West Allis + more..)
 All cities are eligible for the free cell phone and service.

-Safelink Wireless Lifeline service is powered by Tracfone that offers free perks with your government phone.
-No contract, No cost or fees and you get 250 minutes and 1000 text messages a month for free.
+Safelink Wireless Lifeline service is powered by Tracfone that offers free perks with your new cell phone.
+No contract, No cost or fees and you get 250 minutes and unlimited text messages a month for free.
 The minutes replenish every month.
 If you run out during that month you can purchase additional airtime.
-You can buy TracFone cards at a local retailers like Dollar General, Family Dollar, Simple Mobile Solutions, Walmart, CVS, Kmart, Target, Radio Shack, Walgreens, and Rite Aid stores.
+You can buy TracFone cards at a local retailers like Dollar General, Family Dollar, Simple Mobile Solutions, Walmart, CVS, Kmart, Target, Radio Shack, Walgreens, and Rite Aid stores or online.

 How do I qualify?
 If you currently receiving any assistance or participating in programs from the State of Wisconsin you may qualify for the phone.